To retain aid at Peabody, students must be enrolled full-time and maintain satisfactory academic progress.

 Institutional Aid (Peabody Scholarships and grants) are subject to the Peabody Conservatory’s refund policy.
-Contact the Peabody Registar’s office for additional information.
+Contact the Peabody Registrar’s office for additional information.

 The federal government requires that an institution use three measurements to determine SAP: qualitative, quantitative, and maximum timeframe.
-The student must maintain a minimum cumulative grade point average or equivalent measure, maintain a minimum cumulative completion rate of credits attempted, and complete a degree or certificate within a maximum timeframe set by law.
-The standards used to evaluate academic progress are cumulative and, therefore must include all periods of the student’s enrollment (even periods during which the student did not receive SFA funds).
+The student must maintain a minimum cumulative grade point average, term grade point average, maintain a minimum cumulative completion rate of credits attempted, and complete a degree or certificate within a maximum timeframe set by law.
+The standards used to evaluate academic progress are cumulative and, therefore must include all periods of the student’s enrollment (even periods during which the student did not receive funds).

 What is Our Financial Aid SAP Policy?

 To be able to receive federal financial aid at the Peabody Institute, students must demonstrate satisfactory progress toward their academic objectives, as measured by:

 Treatment of W, I, AU, F, S, and P Grades, No Grade Reported and Repeated Coursework

 How do classes taken at another institution and transferred to our schools affect a student’s SAP?